Jake Cuenca: Acting career

 In 2012, he played the role of Paul Raymundo in Kung Ako'y Iiwan Mo alongside two female stars Shaina Magdayao and Bangs Garcia, The triangle love and OFW story in the film attracted the interest of audience.
 The series reached top rating in 2012 although it was aired in the afternoon.
 Also that same year, he was part of the primetime series Kahit Puso'y Masugatan as Rafael - a young and charming photographer with a tragic life.
 It is really the challenging role for him because of his inner struggles in the film.

 In 2013, he portrayed the role of Luis Sancuevas in the Filipino remake of Maria Mercedes with leading lady Jessy Mendiola and Jason Abalos.

 In 2014, he starred as the main antagonist Franco in the epic drama series Ikaw Lamang with an ensemble cast.

 In 2015–2016, he portrayed the role of Juan, one of the Samonte Brothers in the romantic drama series Pasión de amor, a Philippine adaptation of Telemundo-produced Pasión de Gavilanes, one of the most famous TV series in the year with top rating.

 In the field of cinema, Cuenca was seen in mainstream films: In the Name of Love, Status: It's complicated, My Neighbor's Wife, Villa Estrella, Tuhog.... and featured in indie films such as: H.I.V.: Si Heidi, Si Ivy at si V (2010) - a film about AIDS, Nuwebe (2013), a film about child sexual abuse which gained local and international awards, Lihis (2013), Mulat (2014).
 Jake won his first best actor award at the International Film Festival Manhattan (IFFM) in New York in 2014 for his performance in Diane Ventura's Mulat (Awaken), the same movie that won for him his second best actor at the 2016 World Cinema Festival in Copacabana, Brazil.

 In 2022, he appears in The Iron Heart as Eros del Rio, the main antagonist in season 2 of the series who works as a CIB Agent but he is actually a secret leader of a crime organization called Altare.

 In 2025, he stars in FPJ's Batang Quiapo as Cong.
-Miguelito Guerrero, a politician and a candidate for the mayoralty of Manila, playing as one of the major antagonists of the show, wherein he reunited with Coco Martin, his co-star in Tayong Dalawa, Ikaw Lamang & Ang Panday, as well as Albert Martinez, his co-star in The Iron Heart and Angel Aquino, his co-staer in "Ikaw Lamang".
+Miguelito Guerrero, a politician and a candidate for the mayoralty of Manila, playing as one of the major antagonists of the show, wherein he reunited with Coco Martin, his co-star in Tayong Dalawa, Ikaw Lamang & Ang Panday, as well as Albert Martinez, his co-star in The Iron Heart (TV series), and Angel Aquino, his co-staer in "Ikaw Lamang".